funcml/fml_transpiler/README.md

 ```

 - Sistemnya seperti interrupt di OS.
 Setiap C1, C2, ... akan trigger suatu action/kode yang menghandle verifikasi, symbol lookup, dst.

-Note: Go [here](https://github.com/funcml/funcml_runtime/blob/main/README.md) to see our lesson learnt in the other aspect (the runtime side)

-### Contributing

-We welcome contributions!
-Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines.

-### License

-FunML is released under the MIT License.

----
-For more information, visit the [project website](https://github.com/pemfung/funml) or join the discussion on our [community forum](https://community.funml.dev).